slimtoolkit/slim/README.md

 For each HTTP probe call docker-slim will print the call status.
 Example: `info=http.probe.call status=200 method=GET target=http://127.0.0.1:32899/ attempt=1 error=none`.

 You can execute your own external HTTP requests using the `target.port.list` field in the container info message docker-slim prints when it starts its test container: `docker-slim[build]: info=container name=<your_container_name> id=<your_container_id> target.port.list=[<comma_separated_list_of_port_numbers_to_use>] target.port.info=[<comma_separated_list_of_port_mapping_records>]`.
 Example: `docker-slim[build]: info=container name=dockerslimk_42861_20190203084955 id=aa44c43bcf4dd0dae78e2a8b3ac011e7beb6f098a65b09c8bce4a91dc2ff8427 target.port.list=[32899] target.port.info=[9000/tcp => 0.0.0.0:32899]`.
 With this information you can run `curl` or other HTTP request generating tools: `curl http://localhost:32899`.

+The current version also includes an experimental `crawling` capability.
+To enable it for the default HTTP probe use the `--http-probe-crawl` flag.
+You can also enable it for the HTTP probe commands in your command file using the `crawl` boolean field.

+When `crawling` is enabled the HTTP probe will act like a web crawler following the links it finds in the target endpoint.

 ## DEBUGGING MINIFIED CONTAINERS